anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Accept the challenges so that you can feel the exhilaration of victory.
+Quote: To be fully alive, fully human, and completely awake is to be continually thrown out of the nest.

-By: George S. Patton
+By: Pema Chödrön